Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Shoosuva (MPMM).md

 aliases: ["Shoosuva"]
 ---
 # Shoosuva
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-216, Volo's Guide to Monsters p.
-137*
+216*

 > [!quote]- A quote from Mordenkainen
 >